KRASI1234/AD-BUDGET-ALLOCATION-OPTIMIZATION/README.md

 | **Newspaper ($x_3$)** | 30.5540 | 15.2% | 0.0003 |
 | **Total ($B$)** | **200.8605** | **100.0%** | — |

-The baseline allocation corresponds to the historical average advertising expenditure across the 200 markets.
+The baseline allocation represents the historical average advertising expenditure across the 200 markets.

 ### Baseline Predicted Sales

-Using the fitted regression equation and the baseline allocation, the predicted Sales level is approximately:
+Using the fitted regression model and the baseline allocation, the predicted Sales level is approximately:

 $$
-\hat{S}_{\text{baseline}} \approx 15.132
+S_{baseline} = 15.132
 $$

 This represents the model-predicted Sales under the historical mean allocation.